 The new building will increase concourse and circulation space and provide the latest amenities including free Wi-Fi, digital ticketing, USB and laptop charging stations, and high-resolution LED display boards to commuters.
 It will also feature 30 new escalators, elevators and stairs to improve passenger flow.

-New wheelchair accessible entrances will also be built alongside the monumental staircases of the original building.
+New wheelchair-accessible entrances will also be built alongside the monumental staircases of the original building.

 State and federal environmental studies for the conversion of the post office building have been completed and works on the underground connection have already commenced.
-Construction of the train hall and Penn Station will commence following completion of the underground works.
+Construction of the train hall and Penn Station will commence following the completion of the underground works.

 The train hall’s construction will lay the groundwork for connecting to the Gateway Project and will also help to accommodate passengers from Metro-North.